busterbyron/hello-world/README.md

 # hello-world

-I write Python (machine learning/Pytorch emphasis) and server-side Javascript/Typescript with Deno, Oak, and Postgres.
+I know some python (machine learning/Pytorch), server-side Javascript/Typescript with Deno, Oak, and Mongo, and React.